 While plugin authors want control over their individual plugin, we would like to have consistency for all

 en_GB users for all plugins and themes.
-Many of those who request to be a PTE don’t understand the subtle differences between US English and UK English, and may not be aware of the information contained in the Glossary.
+Many of those who request to be a PTE don’t understand the subtle differences between American English and British English, and may not be aware of the information contained in the Glossary.
 By letting us check over submitted strings, we ensure the quality stays high and consistent.

 Even having someone do the submissions across projects, and just letting the existing validators do bulk validating of your submitted strings, makes things considerably quicker for the translation team.
 Strings are checked and approved at least a couple of times a week, so theme and plugin authors don’t have long to wait.